Azure-Samples/ai-rag-chat-evaluator/README.md

 The following metrics are implemented very similar to the built-in metrics, but use a locally stored prompt.
 They're a great fit if you find that the built-in metrics are not working well for you or if you need to translate the prompt to another language.

-* `coherence`: Measures how well the language model can produce output that flows smoothly, reads naturally, and resembles human-like language.
-Based on `scripts/evaluate_metrics/prompts/coherence.jinja2`.
+* `mycoherence`: Measures how well the language model can produce output that flows smoothly, reads naturally, and resembles human-like language.
+Based on `scripts/evaluate_metrics/prompts/coherence.prompty`.
-* `relevance`: Assesses the ability of answers to capture the key points of the context.
-Based on `scripts/evaluate_metrics/prompts/relevance.jinja2`.
+* `myrelevance`: Assesses the ability of answers to capture the key points of the context.
+Based on `scripts/evaluate_metrics/prompts/relevance.prompty`.
-* `groundedness`: Assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.
+* `mygroundedness`: Assesses the correspondence between claims in an AI-generated answer and the source context, making sure that these claims are substantiated by the context.
 Based on `scripts/evaluate_metrics/prompts/groundedness.jinja2`.

 ##### Code metrics